Fisheries and Wildlife (FW)

 Available via Ecampus

-FW 515, FISHERIES AND WILDLIFE LAW AND POLICY, 3 Credits
+FW 515, US WILDLIFE LAW, 3 Credits

-Recommended: PS 201 or other introductory political science course.
+Recommended: PS 201 or other introductory political science course

 Available via Ecampus